-Manjhi: The Mountain Man – A Love Story!
+Manjhi The Mountain Man Netflix Review – A Love Story

-Manjhi is essentially a love story.
-Firstly, between Dashrath Manjhi and his unmisted love for the girl who sells toys for a living.
+Firstly, it’s a love story between Dashrath Manjhi and his unmisted love for the girl who sells toys for a living.
 And secondly for the mountain that he carved for 22 long years.
 The mountain that stood by his side like a friend who never spoke, like a lover who never questioned his ways and like a savior who always found ways to protect him.
 This little story from a very remote place in Bihar is an inspiring one.
-It show the transformation of a madcap rat-eater to a saint.
+It shows the transformation of a madcap rat-eater to a saint.
 It also shows how hard-work and will-power can move mountains both in the literal and actual sense.

 As the film’s tagline acknowledges Manjhi as the Mountain Man, I silently nod my head in agreement.
 I would also add to that and call Nawazuddin Siddiqui a mountain himself.
-Ketan Mehta’s Manjhi the mountain man is an ordinary film about an extraordinary man.
+Ketan Mehta’s Manjhi the Mountain Man (Netflix) is an ordinary film about an extraordinary man.
 One that needs to be seen just because of the amount of hard-work and zeal this crazy little fellow showed when a hapless incident changed his life for the worse.
 But when I sit down and fathom over the film’s overall emotional heft, it comes out as a lost cause.
-A person like Dashrath Manjhi & an actor like Nawazuddin Siddiqui, both deserved a better made film.
+A person like Dashrath Manjhi & an actor like Nawazuddin Siddiqui, both deserved a better-made film.

 The main problem with Ketan’s film is the messed up screenplay.
 It’s completely all over the place.
 Important characters, played by class actors like Tigmanshu Dhulia & Prashant Narayanan come and go without actually making any bigger sense to the overall plot.
 What starts off as a film ‘Based’ on true incidents slowly becomes one that’s ‘inspired’ by it.
 Each scene feels like the work of an amateurish team.
 One that was so sure about the power of its story that they didn’t really pay any attention to other essential detailings.